Reparations (transitional justice): Japan

-During WWII, the Imperial Japanese Army created the jugun ianfu (comfort women) system and the Rape of Nanjing.
+During WWII, the Imperial Japanese Army created the jugun ianfu (comfort women) system and carried out the Rape of Nanjing.
 Japanese soldiers committed numerous war crimes against civilians, including the mass rape and murder of over 200,000 Southeast Asian women.
 These women, some as young as twelve years old, were coerced and abducted from their homes and placed in military-controlled facilities where they would serve as sex slaves to the imperial army.

-Japan released a public apology in 1984; however, it did not attempt to restore or redress the victims (or their families and descendants) of the atrocity.
+Japan issued a public apology in 1984; however, it did not attempt to restore or redress the victims (or their families and descendants) of the atrocity.

-In 1991, surviving Korean comfort women filed a lawsuit against the Imperial Japanese Army and in 1998 three comfort women were awarded $2,300 (US) each.
-As a result of additional lawsuits, Japan appointed a committee to investigate the issue of comfort women to address further attempts for redress.
+In 1991, surviving Korean comfort women filed a lawsuit against the Imperial Japanese Army, and in 1998, three comfort women were awarded $2,300 (US) each.
+As a result of additional lawsuits, Japan appointed a committee to investigate the issue of comfort women and address further attempts at redress.

-In order to provide financial compensation to victims, the committee established the Asian Women's Fund, which collected donations from private individuals and organizations, as well as the government, in an effort to financially aid comfort women and support contemporary women's issues.
-This fund also contributed to emotional redress by representing the Japanese people's remorse for the actions of the imperial army.
+To provide financial compensation to victims, the committee established the Asian Women's Fund, which collected donations from private individuals and organizations, as well as the government, to aid comfort women and support contemporary women's issues.
+This fund also served as a form of emotional redress, representing the Japanese people's remorse for the imperial army's actions.

 Morocco

-In Morocco, the period between the 1960s and 1990s is often referred to as the "years of lead," referring to the massive human rights violations that occurred in the government's campaign of political oppression, including executions, torture, and the annihilation of other civil liberties.
+In Morocco, the period between the 1960s and 1990s is often referred to as the "years of lead," referring to the massive human rights violations that occurred during the government's campaign of political oppression, including executions, torture, and the annihilation of other civil liberties.
 Shortly after he ascended the throne in 1999, King Mohammed VI created the Independent Arbitration Commission (IAC) to compensate the victims of forced disappearances and arbitrary detention.
-The IAC decided more than 5,000 cases and awarded a total of US$100 million, but victims and their families complained of a lack of transparency in the tribunal's procedures and demanded truth-seeking measures in addition to financial compensation.
+The IAC decided more than 5,000 cases and awarded a total of US$100 million.
+Still, victims and their families complained of a lack of transparency in the tribunal's procedures and demanded truth-seeking measures in addition to financial compensation.

-These pressures were instrumental in leading to the 2004 creation of the Arab world's first official truth-seeking initiative, the Equity and Reconciliation Commission.
-The IER issued a reparations policy that upheld notions of gender equity and resulted in roughly US$85 million in financial compensation paid to almost 10,000 individuals, as well as recommendations on other measures such as the provision of health care and restoration of civil rights.
+These pressures led to the 2004 creation of the Arab world's first official truth-seeking initiative, the Equity and Reconciliation Commission.
+The IER issued a reparations policy that upheld notions of gender equity and resulted in roughly US$85 million in financial compensation paid to almost 10,000 individuals, as well as recommendations for other measures, such as providing health care and restoring civil rights.
 The IER's recommendations also led to a collective reparations program that combined symbolic recognition of human rights violations with a development component in eleven regions that had suffered from collective punishment.
 As of May 2010, implementation of the collective reparations program was ongoing.

-Other reparations programs have been proposed and/or implemented in Argentina, Brazil, Cambodia, Colombia, the Democratic Republic of Congo, East Timor, El Salvador, Germany, Ghana, Guatemala, Haiti, Iraq, Malawi, Liberia, South Africa, Kenya, the United States, and others.
+Other reparations programs have been proposed or implemented in Argentina, Brazil, Cambodia, Colombia, the Democratic Republic of Congo, East Timor, El Salvador, Germany, Ghana, Guatemala, Haiti, Iraq, Malawi, Liberia, South Africa, Kenya, the United States, and others.